AlfredChan919/acit2420-assignment3p1/README.md

 We will need a .service file in order to execute our script as well as a .timer file to execute it at 5:00 AM every day.

-1. Move the service files in the cloned repo to the /etc/systemd/system directory
+1. Move the unit files in the cloned repo to the /etc/systemd/system directory

 Enter the commands:

-`sudo mv /acit2420-assignment3p1/generate-index.service /etc/systemd/system/generate-index
+`sudo mv /acit2420-assignment3p1/generate-index.service /etc/systemd/system/generate-index.service`

-`sudo mv /acit2420-assignment3p1/generate-index.timer
+`sudo mv /acit2420-assignment3p1/generate-index.timer /etc/systemd/service/generate-index.timer`

 ## References
 man useradd